bd78/pycrawl/README.md

 #PyCrawl

-A simple crawler written in python and using  the project **Scrappy**
+A simple crawler written in python and using  the project **Scrapy**